Jamie Babbit

 Jamie Merill Babbit (born November 16, 1970) is an American director, producer and screenwriter.
-She directed the films But I'm a Cheerleader, The Quiet and Itty Bitty Titty Committee.
-She has also directed episodes of television programs including Russian Doll, Gilmore Girls, Malcolm in the Middle, United States of Tara, Looking, Nip/Tuck, The L Word, Silicon Valley, The Marvelous Mrs. Maisel, and A League of Their Own.
+She directed the films But I'm a Cheerleader (1999), The Quiet (2005), and Itty Bitty Titty Committee (2007).
+She has also directed episodes of such television series as Russian Doll, Gilmore Girls, Malcolm in the Middle, United States of Tara, Looking, Nip/Tuck, The L Word, Silicon Valley, The Marvelous Mrs. Maisel, The Orville, Only Murders in the Building, and A League of Their Own.

 Early life and education

 Babbit was born in Shaker Heights, Ohio.
 She grew up in Cleveland with her father, a lawyer and law school professor, and her mother who ran a treatment program for teenagers with drug and alcohol problems, before her death in 2006.
 The program was called New Directions, and it provided inspiration for the fictional "reparative therapy" (conversion therapy) camp "True Directions" in But I'm a Cheerleader.
 Babbit began acting at the Cleveland Play House at the age of seven, later moving into stage management and lighting.
 She studied West African Studies at Barnard College (graduating in 1993) and began taking film classes at New York University during her summer vacations.